Travelling to Morocco in April: Is it a good time to visit?

 By the time April rolls around, spring has well and truly arrived in North Africa.
 The days are growing warmer and longer while the evenings still carry a refreshing chill - perfect for getting rugged up beside the fireplace at night.
-In my opinion, April is one of the best times to visit Morocco!
+In my opinion, April is one of the best months to visit Morocco as the conditions are perfect across the entire country.

 It’s a wonderful transition month where almost anything is possible.
-Whether you’re interested in visiting the Sahara Desert, hiking amidst the snow-capped peaks of the Atlas Mountains or exploring iconic Marrakech and Fes, April is ideal.
-The beach resorts are just starting to kick into action, particularly in the south, and the markets are brimming with fresh produce.
+Whether you’re interested in visiting the Sahara Desert, hiking amidst the snow-capped peaks of the Atlas Mountains or exploring Marrakech and Fes, you can do it during an April holiday in Morocco.
+The beach resorts are just starting to kick into action, particularly in the south, and the markets are brimming with fresh spring produce.

-In April, the weather in Morocco is simply sublime, with clear skies and mild conditions that are perfect for outdoor adventures and sightseeing.
-It's no wonder it’s considered one of the most popular months for visiting Morocco as travellers seek alternatives to the scorching heat of Morocco’s summer.
-As a result, accommodations tend to fill up quickly, so it’s best to book early.
+In April, the weather in Morocco is sublime, with clear skies and mild conditions that are made for outdoor adventures and sightseeing.
+Personally, it's one of my favourite months to be in the country....and I'm not the only one!

-Read on to discover what you can expect if you’re travelling to Morocco in April, from weather to events and where to visit.
+In this article, I'll explain exactly what you can expect if you’re travelling to Morocco in April, from weather to events and the best places to visit.

 Weather in Morocco in April